drummerwolli/ro2key/README.rst

 Running with Docker
 ===================

-Since this tool is designed to access AWS resources as robot user, so at first you should able to access AWS as a human user, to do a functional test, we suggest you to deploy this application on an AWS EC2 instance with delegated IAM role, you can use following commands on this EC2 instance:
+Since this tool is designed to give access AWS resources to ``robot user``, so at first you should able to access AWS as a human user.
+That means you should be able to deploy application on AWS EC2 instances.

+To do a functional test, we suggest you to deploy this application on an EC2 instance with delegated IAM role, you can use following commands on this EC2 instance:

 .. code-block:: bash